/security/patterns.py

 Defines the class and methods necessary to mask text based on the presence or absence of a specific field name

-when determining what patterns to mask.
+when determining which patterns to mask.

 StringMaskingPattern: